tableau/webdataconnector/docs/wdc_oauth_tutorial.md

 You can now test the web data connector in the simulator.
 If you haven't done so already, you need to follow the steps in [Getting Started]({{ site.baseurl }}/docs/index.html) to install the components needed to run the simulator.

 1. Open a Command Prompt or shell window and navigate to the `webdataconnector` folder.
+This is the top-level folder if you downloaded or cloned the WDC repository.
 If you haven't done so already, start the web server that runs the simulator.

      `npm start`